-Soaking in the serene pools of Yellowstone Hot Springs, you’d never know you were just eight miles from the park’s North Entrance in Gardiner, Mont.
+Soaking in the serene pools of Yellowstone Hot Springs, you’d never know you were just eight miles from Yellowstone’s North Entrance in Gardiner, Mont.
 Opened in March 2019, the hot springs are tucked off the highway just 100 feet from the Yellowstone River.
 Here, you’ll feel worlds away from the hustle and bustle of the park.
-One-hundred-and-fifty-degree water is pumped a mile and a half from the hot springs to feed three pools, a 105-degree hot plunge, a 98-degree warm pool and a 62-degree cold plunge.
+One-hundred-and-fifty-degree water is pumped a mile and a half from the hot springs to feed five pools, a 105-degree hot plunge, a 98-degree warm pool, a 68-degree cold plunge and two Kneipp pools to rejuvenate the whole body.

 While Yellowstone Hot Springs is the newest hot springs destination in Montana, the rejuvenating waters are not a new discovery.
 In 1899 miner Julius LaDuke stumbled upon the springs while mining the banks of the Yellowstone River.
 He capitalized on the discovery and built a series of hot tubs in the riverbank, Yellowstone’s first “commercial” hot springs.
 While LaDuke’s resort is long gone, the same water feeds the Yellowstone Hot Springs pools today.